OPS-E2E-PPE/VBA-Docs/api/Visio.Application.CustomMenusFile.md

 ---
-title: Application.CustomMenusFile Property (Visio)
+title: Application.CustomMenusFile property (Visio)
 keywords: vis_sdr.chm10013350
 f1_keywords:
 - vis_sdr.chm10013350
-ms.prod: visio
 api_name:
 - Visio.Application.CustomMenusFile
 ms.assetid: 88a3f298-36a4-892d-33fc-8fe330d51437
-ms.date: 06/08/2017
+ms.date: 06/25/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Application.CustomMenusFile Property (Visio)
+# Application.CustomMenusFile property (Visio)

 Gets or sets the name of the file that defines custom menus and accelerators for an **Application** object.
 Read/write.

+> [!NOTE]
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
+VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 ## Syntax

- _expression_. `CustomMenusFile`
+_expression_.**CustomMenusFile**

- _expression_ A variable that represents an [Application](./Visio.Application.md) object.
+_expression_ A variable that represents an **[Application](Visio.Application.md)** object.

 ## Return value